Paubox/paubox-php/README.md

 If you want to send non-PHI mail that does not need to be HIPAA-compliant, you can allow the message delivery to take place even if a TLS connection is unavailable.

-This means the message will not be converted into a secure portal message when a nonTLS connection is encountered.
-To allow a non-TLS message delivery, call `setAllowNonTLS(true)` on the message object.
+This means the message will not be converted into a secure portal message when a non-TLS connection is encountered.
+To allow a non-TLS message delivery, call the `setAllowNonTLS(true)` method on the message object.

 ```php
 <?php